...

 Since the Tsum Valley falls in a remote region, you need to spend your nights in the teahouse.
 Keeping that in mind, you need to pack important stuff for the trek, which we will discuss in this section.

 First and foremost, carry both sleeping and duffel bags.
-Talking of clothing, you must carry thermal layers, waterproof and windproof jackets, a raincoat, trekking pants, and shirts.
-In footwear and handwear, pack waterproof hiking boots, thick hiking socks, a pair of sandals, inner and outer gloves.
+Talking of clothing, you must carry thermal layers, waterproof and windproof jackets, trekking pants, and shirts.
+In footwear and handwear, pack waterproof hiking boots, thick hiking socks, etc.

 You also have the option to rent your trekking gear instead of buying it from the local shops in Thamel, Kathmandu.